antononcube/Raku-DSL-English-DataQueryWorkflows/doc/Standard-data-wrangling-commands-work.md

 ------

-## Formulas with column references
+## Mutation with formulas

 In this section we discuss formula utilization to mutate data.
+We show how to use column references.

 Special care has to be taken when the specifying data mutations with formulas that reference to columns in the dataset.